Piles upon piles of papers are stacked in front of me.

 I close the door again behind me and seal it shut, filling the small gaps between the door and its frame with ice.
 Hopefully, that will delay the discovery of the two dead humans inside until I escape Alsomn.

 I sneak in and out of back alleys as necessary, staying out of sight as I make my way toward the edge of the city.

 It’s still early morning, but with the ruckus I caused during the night – looking up, I can still see the part of the mountain I ripped out on my way out of the tunnels – there are already quite a lot of people out in the streets.
-From the conversations I catch all around me, I learn that the inhabitants have been frightened by the destruction of the demon-sealing stone.
+The conversations I catch all around me confirm what I heard last night.
+The inhabitants have been frightened by the destruction of the demon-sealing stone.
 It’s as if they expect a tide of demons to assault Alsomn at any moment.
-I also hear that the guards are still looking for the perpetrator and that the city gates are closed, all passage in and out of the city stopped until further notice.
+Also, the guards are still looking for the perpetrator and that the city gates are closed, all passage in and out of the city stopped until further notice.

-That shouldn’t affect me, assuming that the god protecting this Alsomn isn’t included in ‘the guards.’
+That shouldn’t affect me, assuming that the god protecting Alsomn isn’t included in ‘the guards.’
 It’s hard to say whether this is the case or not.
 The mortals don’t seem aware at all that gods even exist, so despite my eavesdropping, I don’t catch any clues as to my enemy’s identity at all.

 Actually, does that god even exist?
 I’ve been here all night, and still no sign of them.
 Did Sanae run interference?
 Or could it be that this god doesn’t have access to tracking magic?